- ORDER: Passeriformes

 - The Yellow-headed Blackbird’s scientific name, Xanthocephalus, means “yellow head.”

 - The oldest Yellow-headed Blackbird on record was at least 11 years, 8 months old.
-It had been banded in Saskatchewan and was found in Nebraska.
+It was banded in Saskatchewan in 1983 and was found in Nebraska in 1995.